 At this time, all Ormond Beach city departments are fully staffed and the city is operating under its normal business hours.
 Our primary focus is to maintain a safe workplace and encourage and adopt practices to protect the health of all employees, customers, visitors, and others.
 We want to ensure the continuity of business operations while minimizing the threat of CODVID-19 spreading in our community.
-The City of Ormond Beach has City Hall open and operating but we are currently restricting walk-in service.
-Please call 386-677-0311 to contact a specific department.

 The majority of the walk-in service is customers wanting to pay their utility bill.
 There are many ways to pay a utility bill without visiting City Hall including paying by phone at 386-676-3209, dropping off a payment in the depository in the City Hall parking lot, and online at: https://www.ormondbeach.org/221/Utility-Billing-Customer-Service.

 Due to the recent health advisories, we are encouraging customers to take advantage of our online services, email, & phone resources.
 Visit https://www.ormondbeach.org/809/How-Do-I for more info.

 Utility customers are required to establish a deposit upon opening an account with the City.
 This deposit is automatically returned to you after 24 months of good payment on your utilities bill.
 We understand some residents are having financial hardships during the COVID-19 public health crisis.
 As a result, we are returning initial utility deposits early to all customers who have not yet received their deposit refund.

 This refund will appear as a credit on your May utility bill.
 For most customers, the amount will range between $75-$150 and should help cover one to three months of utility service depending on your usage and deposit amount.
 We hope that this helps in some small way and please know that we are committed to continuing to provide excellent service to our residents through this difficult time and beyond.